 - serious fraudulent activity by non-officials (for example, independent contractors), reflecting internal control shortcomings or

-- non-compliance issues that have impacted, or are likely to impact, on the entity’s financial sustainability, or likely to be of particular parliamentary or public interest.
+- non-compliance issues that have impacted, or are likely to impact, on the entity’s financial sustainability, or that are likely to be of particular parliamentary or public interest.

 In addition, this guidance provides several Case studies and a Flow chart that that may be useful in deciding whether to report specific instances of non-compliance.